Program on International Law and Relations in Asia

 Jerome A. Cohen, Eastward, Westward: A Life in Law (Columbia University Press 2025).

-USALI hosts an annual high-profile conference on an international law topic that has broad interest to both governments and academics and deserves in-depth attention.
+USALI hosts high-profile conferences on international law topics of broad interest to both governments and academics that deserve in-depth attention.

 The most recent USALI international law conference was held online from Nov.
 2-4, 2022 on the topic “Toward a Human Right to Claim Innocence.”
 USALI partnered with the Innocence Network and Duke University School of Law (the Wilson Center for Science and Justice and the Center for International and Comparative Law) to organize the conference, which had three panels: